boxyhq/jackson-examples/apps/hasura-nextjs/README.md

 `admin` can see all the rows in the users table. `developer` can see their own row.
 If no role is provided the `developer` role is assumed.

-Execute the command `npm run dev:hasura-nextjs` to start the demo app.

 ## Setup Environment

 Update `.env` with your own credentials.